Lenox1999/10_secs_to_type/README.md

 # 10_secs_to_type

-A simple game to check how fast you can type
+A simple game to check many words you can type in 10 seconds

 # how does it work?